 Discover more about the life and works of the founders of Watts Gallery, G F and Mary Watts.

-Watts Gallery Trust is an independent charity with many opportunities to get involved, as a Friend, Volunteer, Patron or Donor.
+Watts Gallery Trust is an independent charity.
+There are many ways to get involved- as a volunteer, Adopter, Friend, Patron or Exhibition Circle member.
 We rely on this generosity to give Watts Gallery - Artists' Village and its unique Collection a future that is as valuable and inspirational as its past.

 The Economic and Social Impact of Arts in Surrey.